Use of behaviour modifying collars on dogs

 Policy type: Policy

-The NZVA does not support the use of electronic behaviour modifying collars (e-collars) that deliver aversive stimuli for the training of dogs.
+The NZVA does not support the use of electronic behaviour modifying collars (e-collars) that deliver aversive stimuli for the training or containment of dogs.

 E-collars provide an aversive stimulus either by delivering an electric shock or vibration from a battery unit through electrode studs inside the collar.

 There are three ways in which an e-collar can be activated:

 The use of e-collars is controversial and their use is banned in ten countries including England, Denmark, Norway, Sweden, Austria, Switzerland, Slovenia, Germany, Finland, Wales.
 E-collars are also illegal in some states of Australia and some provinces of Canada.

 Shock collar use in dogs with predatory aggression

 While some may view shock collars as a simple method that can be effective for training specific dogs with predatory aggression, they inflict pain and risk negative welfare outcomes (see Appendix).
 The use of pain to train dogs is no more acceptable or humane when it is administered by remote control, than if it was delivered as a physical blow such as a punch or kick.

 Training methods to manage recall in the presence of livestock and other dogs, based on positive reinforcement have been shown to be as effective (3), or even superior(4) to shock collar methods.
 In addition positive reinforcement training methods do not pose any risk to the wellbeing of the dog.